TRAPTAProject/traptaserver/release-build/Linux/readme.txt

 $ docker run --rm -v ${PWD}:/host trapta_ubuntu:1.1 bash /host/build.sh

-Once done, you will find in the archive (.tar.gz) in the current dir
+Once done, you can find the archive (.tar.gz) in the current dir